Alex Doboli, Ph.D.

 News

-• Under review: M. Zahedi, N. Gholamrezaei, A. Doboli, ``How Deep is Your Art: An Experimental Study on the Limits of Artistic Understanding in a Single-Task, Single-Modality Neural Network'', PLOS One, May 2022.
+• M. Zahedi, N. Gholamrezaei, A. Doboli, ``How Deep is Your Art: An Experimental Study on the Limits of Artistic Understanding in a Single-Task, Single-Modality Neural Network'', PLOS ONE, accepted for publication, June 2024.

 Research interests